mathurpriyanshu/cis6930sp24-assignment2/README.md

 Name: Priyanshu Mathur

 # Assignment Description
 This Assignment is that we need to perform data augmentation on the extracted records from the previous assignment.
 To perform augmentation we will need to keep fairness and bias issues in mind.
+The task is to form a comprehensive pipeline for downloading, processing, augmenting, and storing incident data from PDFs sourced from URLs.

 # How to install